caseytechschool-cts/MIT-APP-INVENTOR-TUTORIAL/App_idea#1/tutorial.md

 ---
 ## Extension activity
 You may notice that, the show/hide button jumps up and down on the screen.
 Though, it is not a big problem, it does not feel good.
 Remember what I mentioned earlier about user experiences?
-Let's fix it.
-We do
+Let's fix it!